mzazon/awesome-cloud-projects/aws/iac-testing-strategies/iac-testing-strategies.md

 3. **Create integration testing scripts**:

    Integration tests validate that infrastructure templates deploy successfully and create resources with the expected configurations.
-These tests use real AWS services but include automatic cleanup to prevent resource accumulation.
+These tests use real AWS services to verify end-to-end functionality, including resource creation, configuration validation, and automatic cleanup to prevent resource accumulation and associated costs.

    ```bash
    # Create integration test script